 - 1 pound chocolate candy coating

-Insert the lollipop sticks into the cheesecake balls.
-If they're too soft, freeze them for about 20 minutes until they're firm enough to skewer effectively.
+Insert one lollipop stick into each cheesecake ball.
+If they're too soft, freeze the balls for about 20 minutes until they're firm enough to skewer effectively.
 Place the baking tray in the freezer to freeze the balls until they are very firm, at least 2 hours.

-Microwave the candy coating until completely smooth and melted, stirring after every 30 seconds to prevent overheating.
-Add some shortening if necessary to produce a liquid coating that flows freely from a spoon.
+Microwave the candy coating until it is completely smooth and melted, stirring after every 30 seconds to prevent overheating.
+Add a little bit of shortening if necessary to produce a liquid coating that flows freely from a spoon.
 Set out your sprinkles or other desired toppings.

 Repeat with remaining cheesecake pops and candy coating.
 If the coating starts to set, return it to the microwave in brief intervals until it is once again liquid and smooth.

-Store Cheesecake Pops in an airtight container in the refrigerator for up to a week.
-(Note that the pops will retain their great flavor and texture, but moisture might condense on them and cause the colors of the coating or sprinkles to bleed.
-Therefore, if their appearance is very important, it is best to make these within 24 hours of when you plan to serve them.)
+- The pops will retain their great flavor and texture while stored.
+However, moisture might condense on them and cause the colors of the coating or sprinkles to bleed.
+If the appearance is very important, it is best to make these within 24 hours of when you plan to serve them.